uwgraphics/VisSnacks/content/snacks/app-time-graphs/index.md

 This is a good opportunity for comparitive visualization (comparing visualizations - as opposed to visualization of comparison).
 What tasks are each visualization good for?
 What are the different in choices in each design, and how do they affect the effectiveness for different tasks?

+Arguably, these are different data types: the step counts are discrete (so they need to be binned over periods of time), electric usage could be the rate (instantaneous usage) which is a continuous signal, and therefore the line graph is more appropriate.
+But the units on the graph are kilowatt hours (which are amounts, not rates) - it could be the per day usage.

+There are pros and cons to both designs (binned vs. continuous).
+The decision should really consider task, not just data type.